mattiasghodsian/Iroh/README.md

   ```sh
   $ npm install
   ```
-4. Get a cup of coffee and writing your new theme in
+4. Get a cup of coffee and write your new theme in
   ```sh
   iroh/app/
   ```